5 JUNE 2018

 #8.
 Test-drive your cosplay.
 Don't just try it on.
 Take pictures of yourself from all angles in it, walk around in it, imagine you're spending hours in a crowd in it.
 Any discomfort you feel now will be magnified x37 at SDCC, so don't vow to just power through.
 You still have time to make adjustments or find something else.

 #9.
 Contact your friends and arrange meetups.
 We're still a month from finding out the programming, but it's not too soon to talk about getting together.
-Float a few possibilities and get people thinking about it.
+Float a few possibilities and get people thinking about a happy hour, dinner or beach night.
 If you wait until you're at the Con, everyone's schedule will book up.
 And if you need to reserve any kind of space - do that now.

 #10.
 Get your networking and marketing materials ready.
 Whether you're printing new business cards, buying a special campaign domain or compiling samples for Portfolio Review, don't leave this to the last minute or it will show.
 Get everything printed, published and polished now.